Gifted and Talented Programing

 Some of the techniques used through the grade levels include:

 Gifted and Talented services are also provided by our district itinerant who supports throughout the year with testing and GT identified students with ALPs (Advanced Learning Plans).
-As students are tested and potentially identified, groups evolve throughout the year to respond to the various needs.
 Although younger students usually do not have the data points acquired for full identification, they may need extra academic challenges to provide optimal engagement, which their grade level teachers support.

 Gifted and Talented Defined